Endomembrane system: Endoplasmic reticulum

 The endoplasmic reticulum (ER) is a membranous synthesis and transport organelle that is an extension of the nuclear envelope.
 More than half the total membrane in eukaryotic cells is accounted for by the ER.
 The ER is made up of flattened sacs and branching tubules that are thought to interconnect, so that the ER membrane forms a continuous sheet enclosing a single internal space.
 This highly convoluted space is called the ER lumen and is also referred to as the ER cisternal space.
 The lumen takes up about ten percent of the entire cell volume.
 The endoplasmic reticulum membrane allows molecules to be selectively transferred between the lumen and the cytoplasm, and since it is connected to the nuclear envelope, it provides a channel between the nucleus and the cytoplasm.

 The ER has a central role in producing, processing, and transporting biochemical compounds for use inside and outside of the cell.
-Its membrane is the site of production of all the transmembrane proteins and lipids for many of the cell's organelles, including the ER itself, the Golgi apparatus, lysosomes, endosomes, secretory vesicles, and the plasma membrane.
+Its membrane is the site of production of all the transmembrane proteins and lipids for many of the cell's organelles, including the ER itself, the Golgi apparatus, lysosomes, endosomes, secretory vesicles, and the cell membrane.
 Furthermore, almost all of the proteins that will exit the cell, plus those destined for the lumen of the ER, Golgi apparatus, or lysosomes, are originally delivered to the ER lumen.
 Consequently, many of the proteins found in the cisternal space of the endoplasmic reticulum lumen are there only temporarily as they pass on their way to other locations.
 Other proteins, however, constantly remain in the lumen and are known as endoplasmic reticulum resident proteins.
 These special proteins contain a specialized retention signal made up of a specific sequence of amino acids that enables them to be retained by the organelle.
 An example of an important endoplasmic reticulum resident protein is the chaperone protein known as BiP which identifies other proteins that have been improperly built or processed and keeps them from being sent to their final destinations.

 The ER is involved in cotranslational sorting of proteins.
 A polypeptide which contains an ER signal sequence is recognised by the signal recognition particle which halts the production of the protein.
 The SRP transports the nascent protein to the ER membrane where it is released through a membrane channel and translation resumes.